Geraldine Mary Harmsworth Park

 Geraldine Mary Harmsworth Park is a public park in Kennington, South London.
 Maintained by the London Borough of Southwark, it is bounded by Lambeth Road, Kennington Road, St George's Road and Brook Drive.
 It covers an area of 5.9 ha.
 The grounds of the park surround its central feature, the Imperial War Museum London.

 History

 The park was opened in 1934 after the land was gifted to the 'splendid struggling mothers of Southwark' by Harold Harmsworth, 1st Viscount Rothermere.
-The park was named in remembrance of Rothermere's mother.
+The park was named in remembrance of Rothermere's mother, Geraldine Mary Harmsworth.
 The land had previously been the grounds of the Dog and Duck tavern and later the Bethlem Hospital, after which the freehold was purchased by Rothermere following the relocation of the hospital to Surrey.
 The hospital building, constructed between 1812 and 1814, was largely demolished, with the remaining central portion being leased to the government's First Commissioner of Works to accommodate the Imperial War Museum.

 The park received its first Green Flag Award in 2012.
 The award was renewed in 2013.